Please send me information about this trip

 - Travel insurance

-- Include Pachamanca Meal with a local family on your Sacred Valley tour for $48 per person
+- Include optional Pachamanca Meal with a local family on your Sacred Valley tour for $48 per person

 - Preferred Hotels: (based on availability and subject to change) Cusco - Palacio del Inka / Ollantaytambo - Pakaritampu / Aguas Calientes - Inka Terra